refoscodoc/ATEA-Coding-Challenge/README.md

 I then create a businessLayer object used for all the CRUD operations, save the passed arguments, and then continue with a loop.

 Right before the loop, for readability, I'll display the sum of the two arguments.
-The aforementioned loop will allow the user to chose between two options:
+The aforementioned loop will allow the user to choose between two options:
 - read through all the entries in the database.
 I decided to return the latest 5 entries in the database only, for readability.
 - read all the entries and select one, which brings to the details of the selected operation